solher/forklift/readme.md

 $ forklift -extensions sql,gql > forklift.go
 ```

-The files with then be read from memory.
+The files will then be read from memory.